MicrosoftDocs/azure-docs/articles/virtual-machines/linux/n-series-driver-setup.md

 > [!NOTE]
 > CUDA driver download links provided here are current at time of publication.
-For the latest drivers, visit the [NVIDIA](http://www.nvidia.com/) website.
+For the latest CUDA drivers, visit the [NVIDIA](http://www.nvidia.com/) website.
 >

 To install CUDA Toolkit, make an SSH connection to each VM.
 To verify that the system has a CUDA-capable GPU, run the following command: